tamasc/social-network-site-clone/README.md

 A homework project written in PHP for university subjects: web development, databases.
 Its design and functionality is inspired by Facebook, but it is not an exact copy that.
+Securtity is not taken into account here for now.